Mens rea Meaning

-- Motive is not to be confused with intention as motive is the reason for intention.
+- The motive is not to be confused with intention as a motive is a reason for intention.
 All intentions and actions are preceded by some motive.

 - Under criminal law presence of intention which is a subjective fact is more important than motive and is to be deduced from the facts and circumstances of the case.

-- Presence of a good motive does not protect the accused person where the act itself is unlawful and similarly presence of bad motive is not sufficient to punish an accused where the act is not an illegal act.
+- The presence of a good motive does not protect the accused person where the act itself is unlawful and similarly the presence of bad motive is not sufficient to punish an accused where the act is not an illegal act.
 For eg. If someone takes money from another with a good intention but without consent, the act would still amount to theft.

 Degrees of Mens rea